OceanOptics/Inlinino/docs/quick_start.rst

 This document will show you how to get up and running with Inlinino.
 You will have inlinino installed in 10 minutes and start logging data in 15 !

-If you are already using python 3.x, go ahead those installation instruction.
+If you are already using python 3.x, go ahead to those :ref:`setup instructions <install>`.

 .. _easy-install: